nathanpeck/greeter-app-mesh-cdk/README.md

 Run `npm install` to install the project dependencies

-Run `npm deploy` to deploy the project on your AWS account.
+Run `npm run-script deploy` to deploy the project on your AWS account.
 After a few minutes you will be given a URL of the running application.
+You may also need to run an initial bootstrap command if you have never used AWS CDK on your AWS account before.
+The
+CDK tool will tell you the command to run if necessary.